How is solo travel meaningful?

 It's impossible to travel solo and not learn.
 As you navigate a new place you learn how differently the infrastructure is organized.
 As you eat a meal, you learn how the food tastes and, with a bit of curiosity, you learn why it tastes that way.
 Take a day tour and you can learn about your destination, its history and culture, in a more formal manner.
 Here's what readers had to say about solo travel and learning.

 - Andrew – Learning new things about yourself, cultures, other people and the countries you visit.

 - Karen – Seeing places I've only ever heard or read about, and learning about other people and cultures firsthand.

-- Jennifer – Too much to learn, too much to see..
-It’s always interesting to learn about new cultures and how locals in a foreign land live.
-And best of all, being a solo traveler I learn more, not only on other places but also about myself.
-That’s meaningful.
+- Jennifer – Too much to learn, too much to see.
+It's always interesting to learn about new cultures and how locals in a foreign land live.
+And best of all, being a solo traveler I learn more, not only about other places but also about myself.
+That's meaningful.